heremel/Project-2/README.md

 ## Usage
 To use DiPiRi, go to the website and explore the various features:
--Filter countries with many filters : Region, Subregion, Languages, Temperature, -Add countries to your favorites : Memories/Dreams.
+-Filter countries with many filters: Region, Subregion, Languages, Temperature, -Add countries to your favorites: Memories/Dreams.

 ## Contact